dnigh45/dsc-phase-2-djrachjake/README.md

 ![Final Regression Model](images/final_multiple_reg.png)

-Despite removing 11 predictors, our final model only lost approximately 3% of its predictive power with an adjusted R-squared value of 0.528.
-The model also had quite a low condition score of 2.63, indicating that there was limited multicolinearity.
-The limited number of predictors affords this model more value for stakeholders as they have characteristics to focus on.
+Despite removing 11 predictors, our final model only lost approximately 2% of its predictive power with an adjusted R-squared value of 0.53.
+The limited number of predictors affords this model more value for stakeholders.

 #### Implications (Coefficients)